 He was a board member of the Writers’ School in Amsterdam (Schrijversvakschool) and PEN Netherlands.
-At the moment he is a board member of the Authors’ Union and PEN Emergency Fund.
+At the moment he is a board member of PEN Emergency Fund.

-He performed as a musician, for instance in the Gebirtig Trio.
-He wrote a few plays, some short stories, four novels and two non fiction books.
+He performed as a musician and was the singer in the Gebirtig Trio.
+He wrote a few plays, some short stories, four novels and four non fiction books.

 His publications include: